 Face coverings are still required in health settings, such as GP surgeries and hospitals.
 Please continue to wear face coverings when in indoor public spaces with people you don’t live with.
 That includes public transport, hospitality and retail settings.

-Devon encourages people to use their current stock of lateral flow tests to greatest effect, such as testing before visiting older or vulnerable friend and relatives, or before going to your GP practice or to visit someone in hospital. f you test positive, stay at home for five days or until your symptoms have gone.
+Devon encourages people to use their current stock of lateral flow tests to greatest effect, such as testing before visiting older or vulnerable friend and relatives, or before going to your GP practice or to visit someone in hospital.
+If you test positive, stay at home for five days or until your symptoms have gone.

 Simple hand hygiene is also still important, not just to protect from coronavirus, but also for fighting other infectious illnesses.